 Caffeine is a powerful stimulant of the nervous system.
 If your nervous system is in an excited state, you can forget about quality sleep.
 People love coffee.
 It is what it is.
 But in order for our sleep to be in no danger, we need to control the consumption of this beloved drink and other caffeinated products.
 According to a study published in the Journal of Clinical Sleep Medicine, caffeine has an extremely negative effect on sleep.
 Lead author Christopher Drake, Ph.D., associate professor of psychiatry and behavioral neuroscience at Wayne’s University of Detroit, states: “One large cup of coffee drunk on the way from work has the same negative effect as if you had it right before bedtime.”

 The researchers found that people who consumed caffeine at different times of the day (immediately before bedtime, 3 or 6 hours before it) had significant sleep disturbances.
 This not only confirms that drinking coffee at night is not a good idea but also proves that even one cup of coffee or caffeinated tea consumed even 6 hours before night’s rest can cause sleep problems.
-For more information about sleeping check out this article on thehomedweller.com blog.
+For more information, check out this article on how to sleep better in a recliner.

 Because of caffeine, it becomes more difficult to dive into the deep sleep phase, and you may not get the quality rest during the night because of just one cup drunk right before bedtime.